for use with the worksheets of Basic Tools 3 – B

 1. What has God been doing in (this mission field)?
 What message am I getting about it?
 Try a response beginning with: “I believe God is . . .”

-Hint: God is already at work in this field.
-Maybe you’ve made mistakes here in the past.
-Then, remember God’s forgiveness and try to figure out the Lord’s current message to you and get ready to try again.
+Hint: Be guided where you see love and justice at work or where they are needed or are weak.
+Here are some places to look for clues for what God is doing or saying.
+If you’ve made mistakes in the past, remember God forgives; try to figure out the Lord’s current message for you and get ready to try again.
 Or, what’s foremost in your mind in this area?
 What really needs to be fixed or changed?
 What are others saying to you that sticks in your mind?
 What is happening around you?
 What do you sense that you want to do or should be doing?
 Do you sense a need to confront and seek to correct some wrongdoing or evil in this area of life?
 Do you see anything blocking love or justice?
 Or any way in which love and justice need to be increased?

 2. As I think about God’s message, what is my vision or goal for how I want life to be (in this mission field)?